ksator/continuous-integration-with-python/README.md

 ### requirements
 to test python code locally, install pytest and the pytest's plugin cov and coveralls (sudo pip install pytest pytest-cov coveralls)
-to test with Travis CI, you need a Travis CI and github accounts.
+to test with Travis CI, you need a github account. you can sign in to Travis and coveralls with your github account.

 ###usage for this repo
 git clone https://github.com/ksator/continuous-integration.git